Question: Do you have to carry coverage on a vehicle if it’s not being used and is no longer registered?

 Your lender should be listed as the lien holder, and additional insured, on your car insurance policy and be notified if you change your coverage levels or cancel your coverage altogether.
 If they find you no longer carry the coverages they require you to keep on the car, your lender will take out force-placed insurance for the vehicle.

-This forced insurance policy (sometimes also known as collateral protection insurance or CPI)protects the lender’s asset if it gets damaged or destroyed.
+This forced insurance policy protects the lender’s asset if it gets damaged or destroyed.
 Some notables about force-placed insurance:

 - The lender is protecting its investment against loss, not you.